Enhanced Fish Freshness Classification with Incremental Handcrafted Feature Fusion

-Step 3 (Radius estimation and outlier removal): The set of candidate radii obtained from all radial scans is aggregated, representing distances from the center to detected boundary points.
-Outliers caused by specular reflections on the moist, curved eye surface are removed by using the median, which provides a robust estimate against extreme values.
-The final eye radius is derived from this median and slightly adjusted to ensure complete coverage of the eye region.
+\textbf{Step 3 (Radius estimation and outlier removal):} Scanning across all angles yields a set of candidate radii $\mathcal{R} = \{ r_\theta^{*} \}$.
+To eliminate outliers caused by specular reflections, we compute the median of the set.
+The final radius $R_{\mathrm{final}}$ is then expanded by a factor $\lambda = 1.25$ to ensure the entire eye region is covered:

-Step 4 (Mask generation and segmentation): Based on the estimated eye center and final radius, a binary mask is generated.
-The mask has the same dimensions as the original image, with a filled white circle denoting the segmented eye region against a black background.
-Applying this mask to the original color image via a logical AND operation preserves only the eye region while setting all surrounding pixels to black.
-This segmented output is then used for subsequent feature extraction.
-An example of the segmentation result is illustrated in Figure~\ref{fig:segmentation_result}.
+\textbf{Step 4 (Mask generation and segmentation):} Finally, a binary mask $M(x, y)$ is generated using the estimated center and expanded radius:

+The segmented eye image $I_{ROI}$ is obtained by applying the mask to the original image via a bitwise AND operation: